rackerlabs/rackspace-how-to/content/dedicated-hosting/dedicated-hosting-faq.md

 ### General

-#### Where can I learn more about the service levels for dedicated managed hosting?
+#### Where can I learn more about the service levels for Dedicated Managed Hosting?

 You can find a comparison of the service levels on the [Managed Hosting product page](https://www.rackspace.com/managed-hosting/service-levels).